deva1343/blogCreation/README.md

-promt for blog creation
+//promt for blog creation
 You are a content generator.
-Create 10 detailed, curiosity-driven blog posts, each of over 2000 words, based on the list of topics provided below.
-Each blog post should explore its subject in depth, engaging the reader with thought-provoking questions, fascinating facts, and practical insights.
+Create 10 detailed, curiosity-driven blog posts, each over 2000 words, based on the topics provided below.
+For each topic, the blog post must explore the subject in depth with engaging, thought-provoking questions, fascinating facts, and practical insights.
+The style should be rich, vivid, and maintain the reader's curiosity from start to finish.

-For each topic, generate a blog post that is output as a JSON object.
-Each JSON object must contain the following keys: "id", "title", "image", "summary", "content", and "category".
-The "content" field must be HTML-formatted text and include:
+For each blog post, generate a JSON object with the following keys:
+- "id": a unique identifier created by converting the title to a lowercase, hyphen-separated string.
+- "title": exactly as provided.
+- "image": an image URL placeholder in the format "assets/[id].jpg".
+- "summary": a one-sentence engaging overview of the blog post.
+- "content": a detailed HTML-formatted article of over 2000 words that includes:
-- Bold headings using <strong> tags
+    - Bold headings using <strong> tags.
-- Paragraph breaks using <p> tags
+    - Paragraph breaks using <p> tags.
-- Additional spacing where needed using <br> tags
+    - Additional spacing using <br> tags where needed.

-Remove any unnecessary special characters.
-Ensure the content is engaging, curiosity-driven, and meets the length requirement of 2000+ words.

-The final output should be a JSON array with all 10 blog posts.
+- "category": assign one of the three categories—Food & Recipes, Health & Fitness, or Lifestyle—based on the topic's nature.

+Ensure that the content is rich, curiosity-driven, and free from unnecessary special characters.
+Each blog post should be thorough and informative, with multiple sections and subheadings to break down the subject matter, and it must meet the length requirement.

 Here are the topics:
 1. Organic vs. Non-Organic Foods: Understanding the Differences and Benefits